tanliangwei/Python-Data-Structures/Graph/README.md

 ## The Vertex Graph Structure
 The `VertexGraph` is build using a `Vertex` data structure and the `VertexGraph` graph datatype.
 All the vertexes added into the `VertexGraph` must be of the `Vertex` datas structure.
 To use `VertexGraph`, users will have to import the `Vertex` data structure and specialize (inherit from) it to suit their needs.

-***The `VertexGraph` might be chosen over the `DictGraph` in the scenario when the use case involves many different states which the users intend to model with vertexes.
+***The `VertexGraph` might be chosen over the `Graph` in the scenario when the use case involves many different states which the users intend to model with vertexes.
 In such a case, it might be better to generate the children in dynamically instead of loading the whole graph into memory.***

 When inheriting from the `Vertex` data structure, it is **not** necessary to override any of the functions.
 One can just add in attributes or methods to suit their needs. ***However, to model the above mentioned use case, you will need to override either the `get_set_of_children()` or the `add_child(vertex)` method or both.*** The points below describe the interface of the two methods mentioned.